jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 As for the extended phenotype, before the Industrial Revolution we were often squirrels using tools made from the natural world.
 Technology still amazed us, but things such as sod houses, wood saws, and paper books are physical things easy to hold, safe to smell, natural to our touch.
 However, after the massive explosion of chemicals, materials, electricity, electronics, software and so many other things over the past 150 years, we are now like raccoons who depend on things we do not truly understand.

 I know this in my soul.
 After my speech improved as a claims adjuster, I looked around and realized how valuable the job was.
 I processed 7,000+ claims and spoke with 30,000+ people from all walks of life.
-By getting into people's shoes when their furnaces dies cars crash, houses flood, the job is basically a massive experiment on our economy for anyone empathetic enough to listen to people's pains.
+By getting into people's shoes when their furnaces dies, cars crash, houses flood, the job is basically a massive experiment on our economy for anyone empathetic enough to listen to people's pains.
 For a political economy student, being a claims adjuster was an intellectual gold mine.

 The ultimate lesson was how often people struggle to understand our modern life.
 We live in a world of increasing complexity but diminishing comprehension.
 Wealthy white-collar executives or wage-earning blue-collar workers are equally perplexed when confronted with a car crash or a malfunctioning piece of technology.
 People rarely know what items they even have, never mind how they work, or especially what best-practices, customs, rules, regulations, laws we're supposed to follow when using them.
 Everyone is buying, selling, using this stuff but is just a glitch away from asking, "doesn't my insurance cover this" to a person on the phone as if I had a magic wand to erase their problems.